 May contain errors — check source documents for definitive information.

-The Rule of Law (Enforcement by Public Authorities) Bill would require public authorities to actively use their legal powers to investigate breaches and take enforcement action where needed.
-It would also establish sanctions for authorities that fail to act, aiming to strengthen how the law is enforced across government bodies and agencies.
+The Rule of Law (Enforcement by Public Authorities) Bill would require public authorities to actively use their legal powers to investigate breaches of the law and to take enforcement action.
+It also provides for sanctions if authorities fail to act and covers related provisions to support these aims.
+The bill is sponsored by Sir Christopher Chope and is currently at the second reading in the House of Commons.

 Generated 21 February 2026